What to Eat when taking GLP-1 Medications

 Dietary Fibre

-GLP-1 medications slow digestion, which can increase the likelihood of gastrointestinal symptoms such as constipation for some people.
+GLP-1 medications slow digestion, which may affect bowel habits for some people.

 Adequate fibre intake may help support digestive comfort, but the approach often needs to be gradual and tailored to individual tolerance.